hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 * `delete` - (Defaults to 20 mins) Used when terminating the instance

 ### Credit Specification

-~> **NOTE:** Removing this configuration on existing instances will only stop managing it.
-It will not change the configuration back to the default for the instance type.

-Credit specification can be applied/modified to the EC2 Instance at any time.

 The `credit_specification` block supports the following: